LeakyAbstractions/blog/quotes/_posts/2011-02-06-the-real-world.md

   author: Edsger W. Dijkstra
 ---

 Beware of «the real world».
-A speaker's apeal to it is always an invitation not to challenge his tacit assumptions.
+A speaker’s apeal to it is always an invitation not to challenge his tacit assumptions.